| | |

 Crushed garlic and ginger: This flavour-packed duo is non-negotiable in indian cooking.
 Garlic adds savoury depth, while ginger brings warmth and a gentle bite.

 Garlic cloves: Yes, more garlic!
 Whole garlic cloves bring a mellow sweetness as they soften and cook down.
-They infuse the curry with layers of flavor without overwhelming it.

 Potatoes: Use soft-cooking potatoes, as they absorb the fragrant curry gravy beautifully while adding comfort and body to the dish.
-As they cook, they naturally help thicken the curry.

 Turmeric: Turmeric is a bright yellow spice that adds gentle earthiness, warmth, and depth to the curry.
-My family uses it in almost all our meals.
-It’s also rich in antioxidants and has natural anti-inflammatory properties.

 Garam masala: This spice blend lifts the flavors of the entire curry.
 Garam masala usually includes cinnamon, cloves, cardamom, cumin, and more.

 Boiling water: Boiling water helps the beans cook evenly and forms the base of the curry.
 It blends the spices into a smooth, flavorful gravy.
-I usually add about a litre, but adjust based on how much gravy you like in your curry.

 Coriander: Fresh coriander leaves add a burst of freshness that lifts the rich, spiced curry.
 They also give a lovely pop of green to finish the dish.

-How to Make Sugar Beans Curry
+How to Make a Durban Style Sugar Beans Curry

 Step 1: Rinse the dried sugar beans, then cook them in a pressure cooker with fresh water for about 35 minutes, until soft and tender.
 If you’re using canned beans, a quick rinse is all that’s needed.